 Bird-watching is a common pastime in England, as we have lots of birds to choose to watch!
 From homegrown birds to migratory species.
 However, it’s very important to be knowledgable about how to watch birds.
 Use binoculars to watch from afar, and never play birdsong or make sounds, as this could cause birds to think you are a mate or predator, and change natural behaviour.

 Do not give birds stale, crusty or mouldy bread (or crackers) as these can choke, neither give fatty leftovers as this can affect birds’ insulation and waterproofing of feathers.
-Read more on how to help our garden birds and how to help stop birds flying into windows.
-Do not make sounds or play birdsong when watching birds, as this could cause birds to act out of nature, thinking it is a mate or predator.
+Don’t place foliage facing gardens, to help stop birds flying into windows.

 Matt Sewell’s Jotting and Spotting Guide for British Birds is small enough to pop in your pocket, the perfect accessory for bird-seekers and sketchers alike.
 Replicated in stunning watercolours, discover wild and wonderful birds from greenfinches to goldcrests, blackcaps to collared doves.
 So grab your binoculars and start spotting and jotting your favourite feathered friends.

 12 Birds to Save Your Life shows the healing power of nature, through the stories of these characterful birds: the cheerful chirrups of the house sparrow, a song thrush singing in winter’s darkest hour and the haunting call of the curlew?
 While coping with his mother’s death, Charlie Corbett found himself lying on the side of a lonely hill in the drizzle, when the soaring song of a skylark transported away his dark thoughts.